-In June, 2012, we executed a definitive agreement to acquire Ascend Health Corporation ("Ascend") for \$500 million in cash.
-Including the assumption of \$17 million in Ascend net debt, the total transaction consideration is approximately \$517 million.
-Ascend is the largest private psychiatric hospital provider with 9 owned or leased freestanding psychiatric inpatient facilities located in 5 states including Texas, Arizona, Utah, Oregon and Washington.
-We expect to complete the transaction in the fourth quarter of 2012, subject to customary closing conditions, including regulatory approvals and clearance under the Hart-Scott-Rodino Act.
+In October, 2012, we completed the acquisition of Ascend Health Corporation ("Ascend") for \$500 million in cash.
+Prior to the acquisition, Ascend was the largest private psychiatric hospital provider with 9 owned or leased freestanding psychiatric inpatient facilities located in 5 states including Texas, Arizona, Utah, Oregon and Washington.